cocoatype/blackhighlighter.app/about.md

 Black Highlighter works with your favorite apps to hide text from anywhere.

-### Photo Editing

 ### Workflow

-Black Highlighter supports the [X-Callback-URL](http://x-callback-url.com) scheme to be called from within Workflow.
+Black Highlighter supports the [X-Callback-URL](http://x-callback-url.com) scheme to perform actions from within workflows built in the [Workflow](http://workflow.is) app.

 [Highlight Last Screenshot](#) is an example workflow that finds the last screenshot that was taken on your iPhone or iPad and opens it in Black Highlighter.